-• Exam 1: Thursday, February 16th
+- Exam 1: Thursday, February 15th

-• Exam 2: Thursday, March 23rd
+- Exam 2: Thursday, March 15th

-• Exam 3: Thursday, April 20th
+- Exam 3: Thursday, April 19th

-• Final Exam: Tuesday, May 9th, 1:30pm-4:30pm
+- Final Exam: Tuesday, May 8th, 1:30pm-4:30pm

-Note that the exams during the term are scheduled during our lab to provide you with extra time to complete them.
+The exams during the term are scheduled during our lab to provide you with extra time to complete them.
+Note that seating will be randomized for exams.
 It is impossible to construct fair makeup exams in mathematics; thus my policy is that there are no makeup exams.
+Religious or Extracurricular conflicts with these dates should be discussed with me immediately.
 Record the above dates in your calendar now to ensure that you will be present.
 The final exam will be weighted as two exams.
 Since there are sometimes situations beyond your control, such as illness and medical or family emergencies, which may require you to miss an exam, I will drop your lowest exam grade when calculating your course grade.
 (If you have two such emergencies, we will discuss how to proceed.)
 This policy applies to all class members regardless of whether one experiences such an emergency.
 (If the final is your lowest grade, it is dropped just once.)
 Thus you will have four exam grades that will contribute to your exam average.